Alcoholics Anonymous Benefits - Critique of Pros and Cons (part two)

 Finally, the twelve steps and the groups that form around them encourage people to take personal responsibility for their actions towards others.
 The higher meanings provided by the steps are not only cosmic in nature: they are to be expressed practically, in everyday life, towards other people.
 The steps prescribe that we do this not only by making amends to people we have wronged, but by proactively “carrying” the message of the twelve steps to other addicts.
 In twelve step groups, veterans with years and years of sobriety will often tell newcomers that their own sobriety “depends” on these newcomers.
 By this they mean that, in order to stay sober, they must take every opportunity to support and aid addicts who still suffer.
 By doing this, they are passing on to others the good that they themselves have received.
 Thus, the twelve steps helps us stay sober by giving us the chance to contribute something.

 So in summary, I think that the twelve-step groups provide the following benefits: a sense of community, a cosmic orientation, catharsis, and the chance to contribute.
-If you haven't already done so, however, I suggest you also read my criticisms of the twelve-step model.
-That should provide a more balanced look at the overall picture.
-And now, I'll leave you to meditate upon the foundations of the whole thing: the twelve steps themselves.

 The 12 Steps